octoxalis/soloFrame/source/matter/_prototype/proto.md

     'Introduction',
     'Article',
     'Pictures',
-    'Video'
+    //...
   ],

   script_a:
   [
-    'code.min.js',  //: uncomment to use ilite interactively ],
+    //-'code.min.js',  //: uncomment to use ilite interactively ],
   css_a:
   [
+    //-'code.min.css',       //: uncomment to use ilite interactively
     //-'slideshow.min.css',  //: uncomment to use slideshow
     //-'lightbox.min.css',   //: uncomment to use lightbox
-    'video.min.css',       //: uncomment to use video
+    //-'video.min.css',      //: uncomment to use video
     //-'print.min.css',      //: uncomment to use print
   ],
 }
 ---

 [comment]: # (======================== Introduction ========================)
-{% _section section_a[0] %}
+{% section section_a[0] %}

 {% end_section %}